aenglert42/dining_philosophers/README.md

 Basically every philosopher (thread) is going to executing an infinie while loop with the philosopher's routine (eat-sleep-think-repeat, as described above), until one of them dies of starvation or all of them have eaten the number of required meals.
 As they should not communicate with each other, a external control instance is needed.

 The tricky part of this project comes with the parallelism and the use of shared resources (e.g. the forks).
 To prevent _[data races](https://www.youtube.com/watch?v=FY9livorrJI&list=PLfqABt5AS4FmuQf70psXrsMLEDQXNkLq2&index=3)_ the shared resources have to be protected using _mutex_locks_.
 This has to be coordinated in a way that no _[deadlocks](https://www.youtube.com/watch?v=LjWug2tvSBU&list=PLfqABt5AS4FmuQf70psXrsMLEDQXNkLq2&index=19)_ can occure.
+The ```-fsanitize=thread``` flag is very useful to identify and find potential problems.

 I approached this project in three main steps.
 First I created the "[frame](#frame)" that sets up the simulation.
 After this I worked out the [routine](#routine) and ended with the external [control instance](#control-instance).